-Low productivity and long hours characterise modern British office culture
+Low productivity and long hours characterize modern British office culture

 A new study has shone light on what many have known for a while now; British offices lack productivity but are also working longer hours.